What is 25% of 40? A full breakdown to Percentages

 The ability to calculate percentages is essential in various real-life situations, including:

 - Finance: Calculating discounts, interest rates, taxes, tips, and profit margins.
-For example, a 25% discount on a $40 item would result in a $10 discount, making the final price $30.
+Here's one way to look at it: a 25% discount on a $40 item would result in a $10 discount, making the final price $30.

 - Science: Representing data as percentages, such as the percentage of a population with a certain characteristic or the percentage change in a quantity over time.